 Exercising Accountability through Process Group Therapy

 Dealing with recovery from eating disorders and addiction is tough.
 But, it’s easier when you have support from every direction.
 Because we understand the concept of support, we also understand the concept of accountability.
 Process groups help to keep individuals focused on the goals at hand because they include peer accountability.
 For example, when those in treatment understand that their peers in recovery are expecting them to practice what they’ve learned in treatment, they are less likely to be overcome by relapse triggers.
-And, they are more likely to reach out for help when they need it because they have people who want to see them succeed in their recovery.
+They are also more likely to reach out for help when they need it.
+This is because they have people who want to see them succeed in their recovery.

 Process Groups Address Themed Issues

 Compared to individual-styled therapy, these sessions are a bit looser.
 So, they allow for the session to go where individuals need that week.
 This way, what is talked about is relevant to what is going on in the lives of the group participants.
 But, typically, these groups will have generalized themes.
-So, for example, if a number of individuals are struggling with cravings that week, the process group may start with an open-ended question about the struggles of dealing with cravings outside of treatment.
+So, for example, there might be a number of individuals are struggling with cravings that week.
+So the process group may start with an open-ended question about the struggles of dealing with cravings outside of treatment.

-If you think that you could benefit from the community accountability and support that comes with the open environment of process groups, The Willow Place for Women in Asheville, North Carolina is right for you!
+Do you think that you could benefit from the community accountability and support that comes with the open environment of process groups?
+If so, then Willow Place for Women in Asheville, North Carolina is right for you!
 To find out more about our facility and what we do to support women in recovery from addiction and eating disorders, contact us on our website!